boazbk/tcs/lec_06_loops.md

 # Loops and infinity { #chaploops }

 > # { .objectives }
-* Learn the model of NAND-TM programs that add loops and arrays to handle inputs of all lengths.
+* Learn the model of Turing machines that can compute functions of arbitrary input lengths.
-* See some basic syntactic sugar and eauivalence of variants of  NAND++  programs.
+* See a programming-language description of Turing machines, using NAND-TM programs that add loops and arrays to NAND-CIRC.
-* See equivalence between NAND-TM programs and Turing Machines.
+* See some basic syntactic sugar and equivalence of variants of Turing machines and NAND-TM programs.

 >_"We thus see that when $n=1$, nine operation-cards are used; that when $n=2$, fourteen Operation-cards are used; and that when $n>2$, twenty-five operation-cards are used; but that no more are needed, however great $n$ may be; and not only this, but that these same twenty-five cards suffice for the successive computation of all the numbers"_, Ada Augusta, countess of Lovelace, 1843^[Translation of  "Sketch of the Analytical Engine" by L. F. Menabrea, Note G.]

->_"It is found in practice that (Turing machines) can do anything that could be described as 'rule of thumb' or 'purely mechanical'...
-(Indeed,) it is  now agreed amongst logicians that 'calculable by means of (a Turing Machine)' is the correct accurate rendering of such phrases."_, Alan Turing, 1948
+>_"What is the difference between a Turing machine and the modern computer?
+It's the same as that between Hillary's ascent of Everest and the establishment of a Hilton hotel on its peak."_ , Alan Perlis, 1982.

-The NAND-CIRC programming language (or equivalently, the Boolean circuits model) has one very significant drawback: a finite NAND-CIRC program $P$ can only compute a finite function $F$, and in particular the number of inputs of $F$ is always smaller than (twice) the number of lines of $P$.^[This conceptual point holds for any straightline programming language, and is independent  of the particular syntactical choices we made for NAND.
-The particular ratio of "twice" is true for NAND because input variables cannot be written to, and hence a NAND-CIRC program of $s$ lines includes at most $2s$ input variables.
-Coupled with the fact that a NAND-CIRC program can't include `X[` $i$ `]` if it doesn't include `X[` $j$ `]` for $j<i$, this implies that the length of the input is at most $2s$.
-Similarly, a Boolean circuit whose gates correspond to two-input functions cannot have more inputs than twice the number of gates.]
+The model of Boolean circuits  (or equivalently, the NAND-CIRC programming language) has one very significant drawback: a Boolean circuit  can only compute a _finite_ function $f$, and in particular the number of inputs of $f$ is always smaller than (twice) the number of gates of the circuit.^[Since very NAND gate has two inputs, the number of inputs that an $s$-gate NAND circuit can depend on is at most $2s$.
+However, the conceptual point of being only able to handle a finite number of inputs  holds for any model of circuits  or straightline programming language.]

 This does not capture our intuitive notion of an algorithm as a _single recipe_ to compute a potentially infinite function.
 For example, the standard elementary school multiplication algorithm is a _single_ algorithm that multiplies numbers of all lengths, but yet we cannot express this algorithm as a single NAND-CIRC program, but rather need a different NAND-CIRC program for every input length (see [multschoolfig](){.ref}).